-English speakers often use ‘if only’ and the third conditional to express a regret.
-Commonly formed with an if and result clause.
-Students practice talking about regret using the past perfect tense and modal verbs would, could, and might + have + past participle.
-Students will be able to construct sentences to express wishes and regret using if only and the third conditional.
+Students practice talking about regret using the past perfect form and modal verbs would, could, and might + have + past participle.
+Students will be able to construct sentences to express wishes and regret using ‘if only’ and the third conditional.
+Students will also review stative and dynamic verbs.
 This is a useful Handout to use at the end of the year when students are looking to the New Year and thinking about New Year’s resolutions.

 We use CEFR